This homemade jalapeno salsa is an inspiration by branded salsa's taste. Learn how to make this spicy salsa with fresh tomato and jalapeno.

 Tools that make the recipe easy

 Food processor.
-My favorite for my homemade jalapeno salsa, that's easy to clean up after every use.
+My favorite is my homemade jalapeno salsa, which is easy to clean up after every use.

 Serving bowl.
 A deep dipping bowl is great for scooping and mess-free as well.